aloysius-pgast/crypto-exchanges-gateway/README.md

 * cfg.exchanges.kucoin.requirePair : value should be set to _0_ to allow retrieving tickers/orders for all pairs at once, _1_ to require pair for such operations (default = _0_)
 * cfg.exchanges.kucoin.key : Kucoin user key
 * cfg.exchanges.kucoin.secret : Kucoin secret
+* cfg.exchanges.okex.enabled : value should be set to _1_ to enable exchange, _0_ to disable exchange (default = _1_)
+* cfg.exchanges.okex.requirePair : value should be set to _0_ to allow retrieving tickers/orders for all pairs at once, _1_ to require pair for such operations (default = _0_)
+* cfg.exchanges.okex.key : OKEx user key
+* cfg.exchanges.okex.secret : OKEx secret

 If you don't want to use environment variables or want to customize config for a running container, you can create and edit *custom_config/config.json*